DelroyGayle/Biblia-Posters-PP5/README.md

 2. [Pexels](https://www.pexels.com)<br>
   The next photo on the *Home Page* is of a man showing a poster with the inscription *Who says a small poster can't start a big collection?* by [Anete Lusina](https://www.pexels.com/@anete-lusina/).<br>
-This informs the site that this website's purpose is in regards to posters.
+<br>This informs the site that this website's purpose is in regards to posters.

 3. [Free Bible Images](https://www.freebibleimages.org/)<br>
-   I used this website as the source of the images of the fifty-two posters and the three images depicting *Passover, Pentecost and the Feast of Booths* on the *Home Page*.
+   I used this website as the source of the images of the fifty-two posters and the three images <br>depicting *Passover, Pentecost and the Feast of Booths* on the *Home Page*.

 4. [Freepik](Freepik.com)<br>
-   I used two images from this site for the 404 and 500 pages.
+   I used two images from this site for the 404 page and the 500 page.

 ## Features